How to improve your customer service agent engagement

 Finally, with remote working growing in popularity, and suddenly becoming a necessity due to the coronavirus pandemic, it’s important to offer agents a flexible working environment.
 Allowing your agents to work from anywhere doesn’t have to be complicated, provided you give them access to the right solution.
 A cloud-based contact centre can give agents the opportunity to work remotely, without any additional hardware required — they will simply need an internet connection and a browser.

-Empower your agents and give them a purpose
+Empower your agents and give them agency

 Agent empowerment is a divisive topic amongst many contact centre managers.
 On one hand, encouraging agents to steer away from their script can lead to errors and inconsistencies in compliance and customer care.
-On the other hand, giving agents the flexibility and freedom to go off-script, when necessary, can solve customer complaints or queries more efficiently.
+On the other hand, giving agents the flexibility and freedom to go off-script when necessary can solve customer complaints or queries more efficiently.

 Trusting your agents to make the right choices and not treating them as robots can also bring forward confident sharing of ideas and suggestions for improvements.